-Mānoa Institutional Research Office administers a few institutional surveys (e.g. The National Survey of Student Engagement, NSSE) or archives surveys conducted by other Mānoa offices (e.g. Cooperative Institutional Research Program, CIRP).
+Mānoa Institutional Research Office administers a few institutional surveys (e.g. the National Survey of Student Engagement or “NSSE,” the Campus Experience Survey, and the Earth Day Survey), and archives surveys conducted by other Mānoa offices (e.g. Cooperative Institutional Research Program or “CIRP”).
 These survey activities are part of the university’s commitment to institutional effectiveness and improvement.

 Please note that MIRO does not provide individual student and employee contact information for survey research purposes.

 - The National Survey of Student Engagement (NSSE)

 The National Survey of Student Engagement (NSSE) is coordinated by the Indiana University Center for Post-secondary Research.
 NSSE collects information from samples of first-year and senior students about the nature and quality of their undergraduate experience.
 Scores are summarized using ten engagement indicators which examine dimensions of student engagement and are organized within four themes: Academic Challenge, Learning with Peers, Experience with Faculty and Campus Environment.

 Since its launch in 2000, more than 1,600 colleges and universities and approximately 5 million students in the US and Canada have participated in NSSE.
 University of Hawaiʻi at Mānoa participated in the spring 2004, 2005, 2007, 2008, 2009, 2010, 2011, and 2015 NSSE administrations, and is scheduled to participate in the 2020 NSSE survey.
 Students receive all NSSE communications electronically and complete the survey online.
 Click here to learn more about NSSE.